Eyevinn/player-analytics-grafana/README.md

 ## Prerequisites

-Before starting this guide, you should have:
+Before starting this guide, one should have:
 - An existing ClickHouse instance with analytics data (this is typically already set up as part of the analytics worker)
   -  ClickHouse connection details:
   - Endpoint URL: https://<your-clickhouse-endpoint>/play